How Much Are Construction Manager or Project Manager Fees?

 Outline the agreed-upon payment schedule and timeline for the work.

-There are several types of contracts which match to the fee type, such as fixed price or percentage.
+Several types of contracts match the fee type, such as fixed price or percentage.

 With a fee of 5% to 15%, the construction manager’s pay per project varies.